Betty Blowtorch

-Betty Blowtorch is an all-female American hard rock band from Southern California.
+Betty Blowtorch is an American all-female hard rock band from Southern California.

 Biography

-The band was formed in 1998 by three members of Butt Trumpet.
+Betty Blowtorch was formed in 1998 by Bianca Butthole, Sharon Needles, and Blare N. Bitch, three members of the punk band Butt Trumpet.
+The band recorded their 1999 debut EP, Get Off, with producer Duff McKagan (of Guns N' Roses).
+The EP was released on Foil Records.
 After releasing the 2001 album, Are You Man Enough?, the group toured with Nashville Pussy.
-During the tour, drummer Judy Molish and guitarist Sharon Needles left the group; Jennifer Finch from L7 and drummer Dave Gara joined in their stead.
+During the tour, drummer Judy Molish and guitarist Sharon Needles left the group; Jennifer Finch from L7 joined in their stead.

-On December 15, 2001, lead singer and bassist Bianca Halstead (Butthole) was killed in a car crash while on tour in New Orleans.
+On December 15, 2001, lead singer and bassist Bianca Butthole was killed in a car crash while on tour in New Orleans.
 The remaining group members disbanded.

-A collection of rarities and live performances was released as Last Call in 2003.

-They are the focus of Antonia Scarpa's documentary film, Betty Blowtorch And Her Amazing True Life Adventures.

-In 2008–2009, Blare N. Bitch and Sharon Needles were both members of Los Angeles based bands, Psychostar and Suckerstar.

-Blare N. Bitch played guitar for an all-female Black Sabbath tribute band, Black Sabbitch while Sharon Needles and Judy Molish played in all-female AC/DC tribute band Hell's Belles.

-All the original band members are currently playing shows with Mia X RockNRolla, who plays bass and lead vocals for Bianca.
-They are working on new music as of 2021.
+In 2011, Betty Blowtorch began performing again with Mia X Rock NRolla on bass and vocals.